Adaptive Testing for LLM Evaluation: A Psychometric Alternative to Static Benchmarks: Additional Experimental Results

 While both \textit{TinyBenchmarks} \citep{polo2024tinybenchmarks} and \textit{MetaBench} \citep{metabench} include MMLU \citep{hendrycks2020measuring} as part of their evaluation suites, they treat it as a single unified dataset by aggregating all 57 subject areas.
 In contrast, we perform evaluation on a per-subject basis.
 This design choice acknowledges the heterogeneous nature of MMLU, where each subject represents a distinct knowledge domain with varying linguistic characteristics, content distributions, and difficulty levels.
 Aggregating across all subjects can obscure these domain-specific patterns and limit interpretability in adaptive assessment.

-Since each MMLU subject contains approximately 150 items, we randomly selected several representative subjects—\textit{Anatomy}, \textit{Astronomy}, and \textit{High-School Macroeconomics}—to illustrate \CAT’s behavior under data-sparse conditions.
 The corresponding results are reported in Table~\ref{tab:mmlu_adaptive_results}.
 Despite the small number of items per subject, \textsc{ATLAS} consistently demonstrates robust adaptive evaluation performance.
 As the selection threshold is relaxed ($SE \leq 0.1 \rightarrow 0.3$), the mean absolute error (MAE) increases moderately (e.g., from 0.099 to 0.235 in \textit{Anatomy}), while the number of evaluated items is substantially reduced (approximately 80\%).
 This indicates that \textsc{ATLAS} effectively balances efficiency and accuracy, even in limited-data regimes.

 Moreover, reductions in test overlap and exposure rates across the evaluated subjects suggest that the adaptive mechanism achieves broader item coverage and mitigates redundancy.
 Evaluation time also decreases proportionally with the number of items, confirming the computational efficiency of the adaptive process.